The Tabernacle Tour #2

 Ephesians 5:25-26 Husbands, love your wives, as Christ loved the church and gave himself up for her, that he might sanctify her, having cleansed her by the washing of water with the word,

-Here we see a simple picture of continual cleansing …through the washing of waters from the Word…the truth that convicts and then forgives…from the inside out.
+Here we see a simple picture of continual cleansing …through the continuous washing of waters from the Word…

 Read John 13:3-10…https://www.biblegateway.com/passage/?search=John%2013%3A3-10&version=ESV

-because although Jesus cleanses our hands and hearts, Satan still can and will bruise our heels…and even cause us to stumble completely.
+because although Jesus cleanses our hearts/souls, Satan - through Jesus Christ - is under our feet; and still can and will bruise our heels…and cause us to stumble.

 This is why Jesus instructs us, the Body of Christ, to wash each other’s feet: